aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/common/connected-endpoints.md

 # This should be applied to group_vars or host_vars where endpoint are connecting.
 < connected_endpoints_keys.key >:

-  # Server name, this will be used in the switchport description
+  # Endpoint name, this will be used in the switchport description
-  < server_1 >:
+  < endpoint_1 >:

     # rack is used for documentation purposes only
     rack: < rack_id >